Gardening for Cajun cooking.

 Peppers prefer rich, loamy soil.

-If you have sandy, or clay soil, add compost or other organic matter before planting for best results.
+If you have sandy, or clay soil, add compost or other

 See that peppers recieve at least 1 inch of water per week throughout the season.